LATEST STORIES

 Switzerland + + + +

-On this page, you will find a complete table of current excisable goods.
-If you have any questions or need help with paying excises, customs duties, VAT and other taxes, just contact the Lovat manager for consultation and services.
+On this page, you will find a complete table of products currently subject to excise duty.
+If you have any questions or need help paying excise duty, customs duty, VAT and other taxes, simply contact the Lovat manager for advice and service.